Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 Body Scan Information

-Body Scan Cardiovascular disease and cancer are the two most common causes of death in the United States, accounting for almost 3 out of every 4 deaths.
+Cardiovascular disease and cancer are the two most common causes of death in the United States, accounting for almost 3 out of every 4 deaths.

 The body scan, performed in a matter of minutes, screens for the presence of heart disease, certain cancers, as well as other abnormalities.
 The purpose of a body scan is to identify abnormalities and diseases at an early stage.
 Studies have shown that early detection of certain diseases may substantially increase the chance of recovery.
 Therefore, it is important to know that the body scan is a tool, if used properly, which may ultimately increase your chances of recovery through early detection.